 Michael switched gears and moved into the politics department, where he wrote extensively on democratic reform, environmental justice, and foreign policy.
 He helped the student movement that eliminated bottled water sales on the U of W campus, removing 38,000 bottles per year from the plastic waste stream.
 He was given the opportunity to further his studies in French at l’Université Laval in Québec City, then deciding to take the train east to La Belle Provence.
 This voyage would eventually open the door to a career working aboard that same train.

 Michael started out making beds in the sleeping cars and waiting tables in the diner, from Winnipeg to Toronto, to Vancouver, to Churchill (and everywhere in between).
 Soon he was promoted to Activities Coordinator, then Assistant Service Coordinator, and finally and most recently Service Manager Transcontinental.
 During his career Michael has also served on the On-train Health and Safety Committee for Via West, National Policy Subcommittees for Sleep Science and Covid-19, and has spoken publicly at multiple Health and Safety Conferences.

 Michael and Erin married 2014 in and they started their life together in Pinawa.
 Erin is an active volunteer in the community and has worked with many social groups and activities, such as the Christmas Committee, Grassroots, Ladies’ and Children’s Clothing Swap, and Soup and Play.

 We must remember that it is people that make a community.
 It is in the community that we find our home.
-With courage and compassion, Michael is determined to make a real difference in the lives of Pinawaneans.
-Together, we can realize the potential of this amazing town.
+With courage and compassion, Michael is determined to make a real difference in the lives of others.
+Together, we can realize our true potential.